Documentation:

 Autism Spectrum Disorder

-Note that board and licensing agencies frequently require more extensive documentation than the level required by SDS for accommodations.
+Note: board and licensing agencies frequently require more extensive documentation than the level required by SDS for accommodations.
 It is important to check with each testing agency for specific documentation requirements so that there will be time to obtain additional testing if needed.

-Regarding emotional support animals (ESAs) FOR UCSF HOUSING ONLY:
+Emotional support animals (ESAs) FOR UCSF HOUSING ONLY:

+It is strongly recommend to use the ESA form: Emotional Support Animal Form.
 Please note that the SDS does not accept letters from the numerous (often online) companies or individuals who purport to offer verification or certification of an emotional support animal in exchange for a fee.
 There are no Federal or State recognized "certifications" or certificates of emotional support animals; these are all unofficial and have no standing in regards to the legitimacy of an ESA.

 To warrant approval of a request for an emotional support animal, a requestor should be prepared to submit documentation that describes the needed accommodation or modification, and shows the relationship between the individual's disability and how the requested accommodation or modification is necessary to afford the individual with a disability equal opportunity to use and enjoy a dwelling or housing opportunity.
 Verification and recommendation of an ESA must come from a licensed provider, qualified to both diagnose and treat the condition in question, and with which the requestor has, or has recently had, an ongoing therapeutic relationship (as per CA state law, this is a minimum of 30 days).